stephenhky/PyShortTextCategorization/docs/tutorial_nnlib.rst

-There are three neural networks available in this package for the use in :class:`shorttext.classifiers.embed.nnlib.VarNNEmbeddedVecClassification.VarNNEmbeddedVecClassifier`, and they are available in the module :module:`shorttext.classifiers.embed.nnlib.frameworks`.
+There are three neural networks available in this package for the use in :class:`shorttext.classifiers.embed.nnlib.VarNNEmbeddedVecClassification.VarNNEmbeddedVecClassifier`, and they are available in the module `shorttext.classifiers.embed.nnlib.frameworks`.

 ConvNet (Convolutional Neural Network)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^